jacobrask/styledocco/README.md

 Generate documentation for *My Project* in the `mydocs` folder, from source files in the `styles` folder.
 Use the Less binary in `~/bin/lessc`.

-`styledocco -n "My Project" -o mydocs --preprocessor "~/bin/lessc" styles`
+`styledocco -n "My Project" -o mydocs -s mydocs --preprocessor "~/bin/lessc" styles`

 ## Syntax examples

-    /*
+    /* Provides extra visual weight and identifies the primary action in a set of buttons.

-        <button class="btn primary">Primary</button>
+        <button class="btn primary">Primary</button> */

-    Provides extra visual weight and identifies the primary action in a set of buttons. */ .btn.primary {
+    .btn.primary {
         background: blue;
         color: white;
     }

-Would display the description, a button as well as the example HTML code.
+Would display the description, a rendered button as well as the example HTML code.
 The CSS will be included in the `style` element of the document.

 See the `examples` folder for more in-depth examples.

 ## Acknowledgements

 A lot of the heavy lifting in StyleDocco is done by the excellent [Marked](https://github.com/chjj/marked) module by Christopher Jeffrey.
 The original [Docco](https://github.com/jashkenas/docco) by Jeremy Ashkenas and [Docco Husky](https://github.com/mbrevoort/docco-husky) by Mike Brevoort were also of great help to this project.
-[Knyle Style Sheets](https://github.com/kneath/kss) is a similar project written in Ruby, and has also been an inspiration to StyleDocco.
+[Knyle Style Sheets](https://github.com/kneath/kss), a similar project written in Ruby, has also been an inspiration to StyleDocco.